 What do you enjoy about your role?

 The variety of work, the training and growth opportunities, and the exposure I get to each of the practice groups and support groups — there’s some really great people here and I’m privileged to be able to work with and get to know a lot of them.
-The work-life balance is really good too — far better than at some other City-based firms.
+The work-life balance is good too — far better than at some other City-based firms.

 What does your role involve?